 The success of Royals relies on our membership, as it is our purpose to provide facilities, services and activities for their benefit.
 Membership is crucial for the financial and general sustainability of the Club.
 There are plenty of benefits of being a Member, which you can read more about on our 'Members Benefits' page.

 I don't sail, but I would like to use your clubhouse facilities - what membership category suits me?

-If you're not interested in becoming a member to sail, you can apply to join as a Social Member, which grants you full membership access to our Clubhouse facilities.
-Please note that Social Members DO NOT have access to the car park, take part in any sailing activities and will not be able to vote at general meetings.
+If you're not interested in becoming a Member to sail, you can apply to join as a Social Member, which grants you full membership access to our Clubhouse facilities.
+Please note that Social Members DO NOT have access to the car park and will not be able to vote at general meetings.

 Is their a waiting list for your marina?

 Yes, there is generally a waiting list for our marina, but we do our best to cater for everyone and also have some hardstand spaces available.
 It isn't possible to know how long the wait for a marina berth is, so please contact our Operations Director on (03) 9397 1277 to discuss your options.

 What do I do if I don’t know an existing Member who can nominate me?

 There’s nothing to worry about if you don’t know an existing Members, just contact the office on (03) 9397 1277.
 You can arrange to visit the Club when the bar and dining room are open - one of our Members will be more than happy to show you around and make introductions.